futurice/ios-good-practices/README.md

 ### AFNetworking

 A perceived 99.95 percent of iOS developers use this network library.
-Sure, iOS 7's `NSURLSession` brought some nice improvements to the rather dated native networking APIs, but `AFNetworking` is still unbeaten when it comes to actually manage a queue of requests, which is pretty much a requirement in any modern app.
+Sure, iOS 7's `NSURLSession` brought some nice improvements to the rather dated native networking APIs, but `AFNetworking` is still unbeaten when it comes to actually managing a queue of requests, which is pretty much a requirement in any modern app.

 ### DateTools
 As a general rule, don't write your date calculations yourself. [(Here's why.)](https://www.youtube.com/watch?v=-5wpm-gesOY) Luckily, in DateTools you get an MIT-licensed, thoroughly tested library that covers pretty much all your calendary needs.